-Autodesk has a stock repurchase program that helps offset the dilution to net income per share caused by the issuance of stock under the Company's employee stock plans and returns excess cash generated from its business to shareholders.
-During the quarter ended July 31, 2008, Autodesk did not repurchase or retire any shares of its common stock.
-During the six months ended July 31, 2008, Autodesk repurchased 8.0 million shares of its common stock on the open market at an average repurchase price of \$32.06 per share and subsequently retired those shares.
-Common stock and additional paid-in capital and retained earnings were reduced by \$96.1 million and \$160.5 million, respectively, for the six months ended July 31, 2008, as a result of the stock repurchases.
-As of July 31, 2008, 16.1 million shares remained available for repurchase under this program.
-The number of shares acquired and the timing of the purchases are based on several factors, including general market conditions, the number of employee stock option exercises, the trading price of Autodesk common stock, cash on hand and available in the United States, and company defined trading windows.
+Autodesk has a stock repurchase program that helps offset the dilution to net income per share caused by the issuance of stock under the Company's employee stock plans and returns excess cash generated from its business to stockholders.
+During the quarter ended October 31, 2008, Autodesk did not repurchase or retire any shares of its common stock.
+During the nine months ended October 31, 2008, Autodesk repurchased 8.0 million shares of its common stock on the open market at an average repurchase price of \$32.06 per share and subsequently retired those shares.
+Common stock and additional paid-in capital and retained earnings were reduced by \$96.1 million and \$160.5 million, respectively, for the nine months ended October 31, 2008, as a result of the stock repurchases.
+As of October 31, 2008, 16.1 million shares remained available for repurchase under this program.
+The number of shares acquired and the timing of the purchases are based on several factors, including general market conditions, the number of employee stock option exercises, the trading price of Autodesk common stock, cash on hand and available in the U.S., and company defined trading windows.